iLearn-Lab/DramaDirector/README.md

 ```

 The SFT stage renders storyboard tasks and trains a LoRA policy over structured storyboard outputs.
-This step is optional if you use the released LoRA checkpoint in `models/final_rl_lora/`.
+This step is optional if you use the released LoRA checkpoint from [PillowTa1k/DramaDirector](https://huggingface.co/PillowTa1k/DramaDirector).
 For full SFT reproduction, the script expects `data/verl_storyboard_sft/train.parquet`, `data/verl_storyboard_sft/val.parquet`, and the internal rendering / short-task packing helpers used during training.

 ### 🚀 GRPO Optimization